 After their brief encounter, Dell flies back to Detroit, the city that would file for bankruptcy four years later.

 Smith’s 5 Tests this summer have all been enthralling to watch.
 The first was my favourite of his in Australian conditions.
 He came to the crease in Brisbane on day 2 with England on top.
-It seems a long time ago now that the series end 4-0, but at that stage, it looked as though England had planned everything just right.
-The wicket was difficult to make runs on, and Australia was making them at a slow pace.
+It seems a long time ago now that the series ended 4-0, but at that stage, it looked as though England had planned everything just right.
+The wicket was difficult to make runs on and Australia was making them at a slow pace.
 England had a plan to bore Smith and ensure he could not score freely.
 Smith was not bothered by this.
 He could not make runs as he usually would, so he just waited it out.
 This was most un-Australian.

 Since I have watched cricket, I have been bombarded with talk from commentators that players need to be aggressive and must play their natural game.
 I agree with this mainly because Shane Warne thinks this, but when the team is so inconsistent, there are times when a player should just match the conditions and acknowledge that perhaps they won’t be able to play like they want to.
 Smith recognised this on day 2.
 He also recognised it in India earlier this year when he made the greatest performance by an Australian captain in a series on the sub-continent.
+He is the kind of batsmen who can read the play and bat accordingly, which as an Australian is very refreshing to watch.

 He blunted the attack and built a partnership with Shaun Marsh.
 On Day 3 it continued – slowly.
 I was sitting by the pool listening on the radio.
 Then I was sitting on the couch watching.
 Waiting.
 And finally, he passed the hundred and almost 6 hours had passed.
 Had it been an Englishmen batting, or even another Australian, it would have been boring.
 As it was Smith, however, and we knew he could do so much more, each ball was fascinating.
 Each leave, each scream of “not now”, each scrambled single, was another thread in a rich tapestry that was this unlikely century.
 He celebrated with a fierce fist pump to his heart, atop which sat the Australian emblem.